A new archaeology for the Anthropocene era

-Category: Environment Hits: 2Scantily clad tomb raiders and cloistered scholars piecing together old pots -- these are the kinds of stereotypes of archaeology that dominate public perception.
+Category: Environment Hits: 4Scantily clad tomb raiders and cloistered scholars piecing together old pots -- these are the kinds of stereotypes of archaeology that dominate public perception.
 Yet archaeology in the new millennium is a world away from these images.
 In a major new report, researchers probe a thoroughly modern and scientific discipline to understand how it is helping to address the considerable challenges of the Anthropocene.

 Read more https://www.sciencedaily.com/releases/2021/01/210118113132.htm